Skip to content

 Poppy Seeds1 tsp/lb oilsMediumClassic look, effective scrub

-Coffee Grounds1 tbsp/lb oilsMedium-StrongUse dried, spent grounds; adds brown color
+Coffee Grounds1 tbsp/lb oilsMedium-StrongUse dried grounds; adds brown

 Lavender Buds1 tsp/lb oilsGentleDecorative; turns brown in soap

-Most flowers and herbs turn brown in cold process soap due to the high pH.
-Calendula is a notable exception.
-For decorative botanicals, add them on top of the soap rather than mixing in.
+Botanicals in Soap: Most flowers and herbs turn brown in soap.
+For decorative botanicals, add them on top rather than mixing in.

 Special Purpose Additives